Ewha Womans University station

-Nearby Shopping Area
+Surroundings

-As many schools and residential buildings are close to Ewha Woman's University Station, there are many shops selling clothes at relatively low price.
+As many schools and residential buildings are close to Ewha Womans University Station, there are many shops selling clothes at relatively low price.
 The main street selling clothes is named Ewhayeodae 5-gil.

 Station layout

+Although technically the station has one island platform with both rail tracks running on opposite sides, the two boarding areas with screen doors are essentially blocked off from each other, and are connected only by a few long and narrow passageways.
+Some people mistake this station to have two side platforms that are adjacent to each other.